 · Obtain a copy of the strata corporation’s insurance policy or policies.

-· Be a proactive strata, and don’t defer necessary maintenance
+· Be a proactive strata, and don’t defer necessary maintenance.

-· Know where your water shut off valves are
+· Know where your water shut off valves are.

 · Ideally, each strata owner should:

-o have a unit owner’s insurance policy,
+o Have a unit owner’s insurance policy.

-o understand the risk of not having enough coverage.
+o Understand the risk of not having enough coverage.

 What caused this:

-Several factors have led to high strata insurance costs, including a building’s size and construction materials used, claims history, where a building is located, the number of unoccupied units or tenants, the high value of real estate, lack of regular maintenance and the high cost of repairs—especially in the Lower Mainland.
+Several factors have led to high strata insurance costs, including a building’s size, construction materials used, claims history, where a building is located, the number of unoccupied units or tenants, the high value of real estate, lack of regular maintenance and the high cost of repairs—especially in the Lower Mainland.

 These new premiums and deductibles are the new normal.
 As a result, we’ll likely see a rise in strata maintenance fees to close the gap between old insurance premiums and the new higher premiums.
 We’ll hopefully also see some government intervention.
 Alberta for example has implemented a regulation that no single owner can be liable for more than $50,000, any amount over that is incurred by the strata.

-We hope you found this helpful, if you have any questions or concerns please let us know!
+Hope you found this helpful, if you have any questions or concerns please let us know!